software-assignments-spring2022/final-project-wether/CONTRIBUTING.md

 2. All team members should join the Discord channel https://discord.gg/urVMz938.
 3. All team members should update their local clone every week and pull before pushing anything to origin github.
 ## Spint cadence
-Each sprint lasts two weeks
+Each sprint lasts two weeks.
 ## Daily standup
-1. Daily standup happens every Monday/Wednesday 12:30pm during class time
+1. Daily standups happen every Monday/Wednesday 12:30pm during class time.
-1. Members expected to be present synchronously.
+1. Members are expected to be present synchronously.
 1. Agreement that members will not cover for other members who do not participate.
-1. Agreement that a member who makes no progress on a task for two standups or more in a row will be reported to management.
+1. Agreement that members who make no progress for two standups or more in a row will be reported to management.
 ## Coding standerds
 1. Designate a code editor and code linter all team members will use to standardize code formatting.
 1. Don't over-engineer.
 Write minimum code to get things working end to end, only then iterate to improve. - Code for each task and spike must be peer-reviewed and pass tests before merging into the main branch of code.